 Chemotherapy for small cell lung cancer

 Chemotherapy (chemo) is treatment with drugs given into a vein or taken by mouth.
 These drugs enter the bloodstream and go throughout the body.
-This treatment is useful for cancer that has spread (metastasized) to organs beyond the lung.
-Chemo is usually the main treatment for small cell lung cancer.
+This treatment is useful for cancer that has spread to organs beyond the lung.
+Chemo is usually the main treatment for small cell lung cancer (SCLC).

 Doctors give chemo in cycles, with each round of treatment followed by a rest period to allow the body time to recover.
 Chemo cycles often last about 3 to 4 weeks, and the first round of treatments is most often 4 to 6 cycles.
-Chemo is not often used for patients in poor health, but older age by itself doesn't mean you can't get chemo.
+Most often, chemo for SCLC combines 2 drugs.
+Chemo is not often used for patients in poor health, but older age by itself doesn’t mean you can’t get chemo.

 Possible side effects

 Chemo drugs kill cancer cells but they also damage some normal cells, causing side effects.
 These side effects depend on the type of drugs used, the amount given, and the length of treatment.
-You could have some of these short-term side effects:
+Common short-term side effects can include: